eead-csic-compbio/kmeleon/README.md

 11870   3	1	...
 0
 ```

+* @ is a symbol used to differentiate the header from the other rows
+* Target: the chromosome or contig of the current position.
-* Pos: the position within the target (chromosome)
+* Position: the current position within the target.
-* sample1...sampleN: the number of different kmers found in that position for a given sample
+* sample1...sampleN: the kmers_count (number of different kmers found) in the current position for each sample

 ## 4th) Translate the position-based kmer counts to intervals of constant kmer count